agalindoc/quantower/indicators/README.md

 As you can see in the previous image the indicator has a delay vs the original DOM, this is because the chart updates the values each tick and the DOM moves faster (100ms by default).
 For my use, this doesnt matter because i use it only as a filter.

-This indicator lines does not follow the normal logic, here, the greatest value the better; for short the red line must be above green line, for long the green line must be above the red line.
+This indicator lines does not follow the normal logic.